revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- A transaction simply represents a unit of work.
-In such case, if one step fails, the whole transaction fails (which is termed as atomicity).
+- A transaction simply represents a unit of work.In such case, if one step fails, the whole transaction fails (which is termed as atomicity).
 A transaction can be described by ACID properties (Atomicity, Consistency, Isolation and Durability).

 - Transaction Interface in Hibernate:
-    In hibernate framework, we have Transaction interface that defines the unit of work.
-It maintains abstraction from the transaction implementation (JTA,JDBC).
+    In hibernate framework, we have Transaction interface that defines the unit of work.It maintains abstraction from the transaction implementation (JTA,JDBC).

     A transaction is associated with Session and instantiated by calling session.beginTransaction().